Althinect/filament-spatie-roles-permissions/README.md

 'teams' => true
 ```

-- Make sure the `team_model` on the `config/filament-spatie-roles-permissions` is correctly set.
+- Make sure the `team_model` on the `config/permission` is correctly set.
 - Create a Role model which extends `Spatie\Permission\Models\Role`
-- Create a Permission model which extends `Spatie\Permission\Models\Permission`
-- Replace the models in the `config/permission.php` with the newly created models
+- Replace the model in the `config/permission.php` with the newly created models
 - Add the `team` relationship in both models

 ```php